 for hyperbaric oxygen therapy, and key clinical evidence, outcomes, and success factors.

 Treatment with Hyperbaric Oxygen Therapy

-Hyperbaric oxygen therapy (HBOT) is indicated for the emergency treatment of carbon monoxide poisoning complicated by cyanide
+Hyperbaric oxygen therapy (HBOT) is indicated for the emergency treatment of carbon monoxide poisoning and carbon monoxide poisoning complicated by cyanide

 poisoning after smoke inhalation.
 HBOT dissolves additional oxygen in the blood plasma and has been shown to work effectively